 This Pear & Roasted Beet Salad with Honey Vinaigrette is a showstopping first course.
-Set several on a cutting board or platter for an impressive buffet display, or serve single pears on salad plates to wow your guests.
+Set several pears on a cutting board or platter for an impressive buffet display, or serve a single plated pear salad to wow your guests.

 Sometimes I just can’t resist making an entrance.
 Or, I can’t resist having my food make one, anyway.
 This Pear & Roasted Beet Salad is equally delicious if you plate it by slicing the beets and pears lengthwise, add a pretty dollop of the cheese and drizzle the vinaigrette over the top, but it’s not nearly as fun.
 The secret to getting the pears to stay stable on the plate is to cut a slice off the bottom so the pear is sitting flat.